doowoncho/social-media-website/README.md

 # social-media-website

 Using PHP, Html, CSS and MySQL I created a website with sign-up and login functionality for users.
-When a user signsup they are put into a database that will save their login information.
+When a user signs up they are put into a database that will save their login information.

 Once logged in, users have access to pages that were not visibile before logging in, using the SESSION method that comes with PHP.